input-output-hk/Alonzo-testnet/Alonzo-tutorials/Validator_scripts_tutorial.md

 Now that we know what a validator function is, let’s define a validator /script/.

 > A validator function that has been compiled using `PlutusTX.compile` and template haskell is known as a validator script.
-The cade for the script will be saved in the blockchain and It’s hash will be used as the address for the code.
+The code hash will be used as the address for the script.

 ### Validators in Plutus Contracts